CS2103JAN2017-T16-B1/main/docs/UserGuide.md

 Format: `find #KEYWORD`

 > * The search is case sensitive. e.g. h will not match H
-> * Only priority is searched
+> * Only priority or status is searched
-> * Tasks matching the given priority will be returned.
+> * Tasks matching the given priority or status will be returned.

 Examples:
 * find #h
-* Returns a numbered list of tasks/events that are labelled as high priority
+> * Returns a numbered list of tasks/events that are labelled as high priority
+* find #done
+> * Returns a numbered list of tasks/events that are archived

 **(Usage 3)**<br>
 Finds all archived tasks/events/floating task whose name/description/tags match a given keyword.<br>